CultureAsData-UIUC/is310-fall-2024/_schedule/28-hauntings-ghosts.md

 ## In-Class Agenda

+- [ ] Answer any remaining questions about assignments or project.
-- [ ] Review previous coding assignments.
+- [ ] Discuss potential improvements for future iterations of the course [https://github.com/CultureAsData-UIUC/is310-fall-2024/issues/12](https://github.com/CultureAsData-UIUC/is310-fall-2024/issues/12).
 - [ ] Work on final projects.

 ## Additional Materials